BHFock/git-cl/README.md

 git cl add docs-fix README.md docs/index.md

 # List all changelists and their assigned files
-git cl list       # or: git cl ls
+git cl list

 # View modified files grouped by changelist
-git cl status     # or: git cl st
+git cl status

 # Stage all files in a changelist and delete it
 git cl stage docs-fix